-In the list of names below, * denotes team members who initiated the project in Austin, and > denotes student team members
+In the list of names below, * denotes team leaders, and > denotes student team members.

 Tami Abourezk, Assistant Vice President, Undergraduate Programs

 Karen Abramowitz, Coordinator, Supplemental Instruction and Tutoring, Learning Resource Center